-In late 1959, after buying out Henderson, Phil Warren merged Prestige into the new Top Rank International setup in which he was a partner, (with cinema chain Kerridge Odeon and the UK Rank Organisation) although Prestige would remain a label in that group until 1961.
-Top Rank was renamed as Allied International in 1961 when EMI in the UK purchased the Rank Organisation, the partnership was short-lived however and Warren sold his share, including Prestige and all its licences to George Wooller, a businessman who had other extensive interests in the NZ recording industry.
+In late 1959, after buying out Henderson, Phil Warren merged Prestige into the new Top Rank International set up in which he was a partner, (with cinema chain Kerridge Odeon and the UK Rank Organisation) although Prestige would remain a label in that group until 1961.
+Top Rank was renamed as Allied International in 1961 when EMI in the UK purchased the Rank Organisation, the partnership was short-lived however and Warren and Kerridge sold the company, including Prestige and all its licences to the NZ Pye Group subsidiary G. A. Wooller & Co.
+Ltd. (headed by George Wooller).
 Phil Warren's Prestige Promotions Ltd. retained the rights to the Devlin catalogue.
 Prior to the split several Warren produced records would appear on Top Rank and Allied International including the hit 'Kiss Of Fire' by Kahu Pineaha in 1960.

-Warren would return to the recording business in 1967, with his new company James Productions (a partnership with Jimmy Sloggett) releasing via Festival Records and other labels, but the Prestige name would never again appear on new recordings.
+Warren would return to the recording business in 1966, with his new company James Productions (a partnership with Jimmie Sloggett) releasing via Festival Records and other labels, but the Prestige name would never again appear on new recordings.